fahimnirjon/rental-x/README.md

 # RentalX_24-07-24
-Welcome to our comprehensive tutorial on building a responsive car rental website using HTML, CSS, and JavaScript!
+Welcome to our responsive car rental website using HTML, CSS, and JavaScript!